Nara in 1 Day

 Covid stops enlightenment

 Outside the temple is a rather grotesque statue; Binzuru.
 It is said that if you have an ailment, you can cure it by praying and touching the corresponding body part of Binzuru.
-Miracle cures are also on hold due to Covid.
+Miracle cures were also on hold due to Covid.
 If only there was a statue you could touch to cure covid…

 Binzuru